Murilloww/Java/ProjLivro/README.md

-A CLI proj. that implements encapsulation and relationship between classes
+A CLI project that implements encapsulation and relationship between classes